Close icon

 Has it been easy to get to know people and make new friends?

-I’m quite chatty and outspoken so for me has been easy to get to know people and make friends here at MIC.
+I’m quite chatty and outspoken so for me it has been easy to get to know people and make friends here at MIC.
 Equally, I notice students on the periphery of social circles all the time.
 Students just have to put themselves out there, as daunting as it may seem.
 It always pays off!

 Every lecturer in the Psychology Department has been so supportive from my very first day.
 Their knowledge in their fields is second to none.
 From the research they publish to the life experience they share with us.
-I’m looking forward to getting out on placement after Christmas and utilising the wealth of knowledge I have gained so far in the programme.
+I’m looking forward to getting out on placement and utilising the wealth of knowledge I have gained so far in the programme.

 What do you love about college life?